-These delightful 2-bite Lemon Butter Cookies are light and refreshing, with the sweet taste of summer.
-They are the perfect treat on a hot summer day.
+These delightful 2-bite Lemon Butter Cookies are light and refreshing.
 After just one bite this simple recipe will move to the top of your list of favorite lemon desserts and cookie recipes.

 Why You Will Love This Recipe